thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

                 - Deployment
       validate:
         failureAction: Enforce
-        message: "Replica count for a Deployment must be greater than or equal to 2."
+        message: 'Replica count for a Deployment must be greater than or equal to 2.'
         pattern:
           spec:
-            replicas: ">=2"
+            replicas: '>=2'
 ```

 ### Anchors